lindig/ocaml-ago/README.md

 # README

 Ago is a small command line utility to compute the number of days between two calendar dates.
-If just one date os given, the current date is assumed for the second one.
+If just one date is given, the current date is assumed for the second one.

     $ ago 2014-12-10